arXiv/accessibility2024/source/panel.md

 [Julie's Linkedin](https://www.linkedin.com/in/julierico/)

 ### Frank Mittelbach
-Technical Lead of the LaTeX projects
+Technical lead of the LaTeX Project Team

 Frank is focused on the future development of the LaTeX typesetting system.
 It is a critical authoring tool in the fields of Math, Physics, and Computer Science.
 LaTeX's five year plan will have profound accessibility impacts.
 [Frank's Linkedin](https://www.linkedin.com/in/frankmittelbach/)